FOSSEE/eSim/library/deviceModelLibrary/Transmission Lines/README.md

 **NOTE: We have to put one space between Z0=50 and Td=3ns**<br/>

- This can be done in the cir.out file after creating the circuits and converting kiCad to NgSpice.
+ This can be done in the cir.out file after creating the circuit(s) and converting kiCad to NgSpice.

 ## Single Lossy Transmission Line (SLTL)